 How much liquid does an Underpad absorb?

-the soaker weight the more urine will be absorbed.
+The lighter the soaker weight the less urine will be absorbed.
+The heavier the soaker weight the more urine will be absorbed.
 A soaker that has a higher percentage of rayon in the poly/rayon blend will absorb more liquids.

 How to choose the right bed pad for you needs?
 There are several things to consider.

 - A heavier soaker will take longer to dry, therefore laundering costs will increase.